7 Major builders risk categories and how they affect the delay of the construction project

 Allocation of risk

-- Owner: Define the allocation of risk for delays between the owner and contractor
+- Owner: Define the allocation of delays between the owner and contractor

 - Contractor: Understand the allocation of risk for delays between the owner and contractor